Jak57/documentation/libvpx.md

     * Contains the statistics collected during the first pass of the two-pass encoding process.

 20. vpx_fixed_buf_t rc_firstpass_mb_stats_in
+    * First pass mb stats buffer.
+    * A buffer containing all of the first pass macroblock (MB) stats packets produced in the first pass, concatenated.
+    * Provides additional granularity by analyzing and storing statistics at the macroblock level       during the first pass.

 ---
 21. **unsigned int rc_target_bitrate**
     * Target bitrate that the encoder will use for this stream (kbps).